Mrs. Stern Wanders the Prussian State Library

 Ella Dershowitz and Drew Hirshfield.
 (Photo credit: Stephanie Gamba)

 Director Ari Laura Kreith’s physical staging artfully relies on swiftness and realism, as the actors are perpetually moved around the set for visual variance.
 Scenic designer Lauren Helpern’s airy off-white jail cell is set with a table and chairs; high rectangular windows with shadowy prison bars queasily register the gravity of Arendt’s situation.
 Cameron Filepas’ lighting design is of steady muted brightness with periodic dim, near blackouts connoting days going by.
-Nearby inmates’ offstage harrowing screams are the prime feature of Megan Culley’s bracing sound design.
-Arendt’s lustrous black ensemble, the accurate German military uniform, and the lawyer’s high-class suit, are handiworks of Deborah Caney’s ace costume design.
+Nearby inmates’ offstage harrowing screams is the prime feature of Megan Culley’s bracing sound design.
+Arendt’s lustrous black ensemble, the accurate German military uniform, and the lawyer’s high-class suit, are hallmarks of Deborah Caney’s ace costume design.

 Ella Dershowitz.
 (Photo credit: Valerie Terranova)